Employee Engagement Trends We Can Expect to See in 2024

 When discussing privacy, it's important to look at:

-• Informational privacy: related to control over the process of acquiring, storing, using, and dispersing employees’ data.
+- Informational privacy: related to control over the process of acquiring, storing, using, and dispersing employees’ data.

-• Work environment privacy: entailing control over visual, space, and acoustic factors of employees’ work environment.
+- Work environment privacy: entailing control over visual, space, and acoustic factors of employees’ work environment.

 The perception of privacy is an essential element of employee engagement and well-being.
 SwipedOn’s digital sign in solution can help you easily manage employee data while ensuring regulatory compliance, and improving data security.

-3. The Great Resignation Happened.
-Now What? 🤫
+3. The Great Resignation Happened, Now What? 🤫

 In September 2021 alone, an estimated 4.4 million Americans quit their jobs in various sectors.
 As many businesses reopened physical locations to welcome in-person work and customers, more employees resigned from their jobs in favor of companies that could offer flexible work arrangements.

-This new trend was known as the “Great Resignation,” and spurred a change in HR trends, with more businesses having to rely on freelancers to supplement the decreased in-house staff or examine their policies around hybrid working.
+It was known as the “Great Resignation,” and spurred a change in HR trends, with more businesses having to rely on freelancers to supplement the decreased in-house staff or examine their policies around hybrid working.

 4. It's Not Just About Salary 💸